-That puzzling double-slit diffraction experiment
+The double-slit diffraction experiment

-The Revealing Evidence
+The Evidence

 In Detail

-Before the experiment-Checklist for Reliable Double-Slit Diffraction Measurements
+Integrity Conditions for Reliable Double-Slit Diffraction Evidence

 Reporting incorrect experimental results